The following guide outlines the methodology used in Portland’s various price assessments, listed by Toolkit.

 Delivered-In Toolkit

-Portland’s Delivered-In price assessments are calculated using a blend of contract and spot rates for the delivery of physical product to UK end-user sites.
+Portland’s Delivered-In prices are calculated using a blend of contract and spot rates for the delivery of physical product to UK end-user sites.

 Contract rates are calculated using Portland’s Wholesale price assessment, plus a variable premium to account for transport costs and supplier margin, adjusted periodically in accordance with prevailing market conditions.